datacharmer/dbdeployer/README.md

 # dbdeployer

-DBdeployer is a tool that deploys MySQL database servers easily.
+[DBdeployer](https://github.com/datacharmer/dbdeployer) is a tool that deploys MySQL database servers easily.

 ## Operations

-With dbdeployer, you can deploy a single sandbox, or many sandboxes with replication.
+With dbdeployer, you can deploy a single sandbox, or many sandboxes  at once, with or without replication.

-The main commands are **single** and **replication**, which work with MySQL tarball that have been unpacked into the _sandbox-binary_ directory (by default, $HOME/opt/mysql.)
+The main commands are **single**, **replication**, and **multiple**, which work with MySQL tarball that have been unpacked into the _sandbox-binary_ directory (by default, $HOME/opt/mysql.)

 To use a tarball, you must first run the **unpack** command, which will unpack the tarball into the right directory.